fdsalbj/Blender_UE4_VectorFieldEditor/README.md

 - Extract to your addons directory
 - Enable it in the addon manager (named *FGA Vector Field Tools*)
 - A new section called *Vector Fields* should be available in the tools panel
+- To use the Physics presets, copy the contents of the *presets* folder to Blender's presets folder (.../Blender/2.xx/scripts/presets)

 ---------------------------------------------------------------------------------------------------------

 ## Notes